mrkkrp/modalka/README.md

 #### Boon

-[Boon](https://github.com/jyp/boon) is a package for modal editing with respect to ergonomics.
+[Boon](https://github.com/jyp/boon) is a package for modal editing with emphasis on ergonomics.
 This package gives you complete implementation of a modal editing system similar to Vim.

 It may take some time to learn it and I'm not entirely sure it will bring